Tracy Byrnes: Career as Columnist, Author

 Byrnes began her financial journalism career in 1997.
 As a freelance business columnist, Byrnes has written columns for The Wall Street Journal and the New York Post.
 Prior to freelancing, she spent four years as a senior writer for TheStreet.com, In 2008, Byrnes released her first book, Break Down Your Money: How to Get Beyond the Noise to Profit in the Markets.
 In 2015, Byrnes founded WineOnTheStreet.com, a wine-focused content site.

-Family

-Byrnes is divorced.
-She is a mother of three children, two girls and a boy.
-She implied on national TV that she's still receiving alimony after the divorce because she has 3 kids, despite her public claims that women do not need men's money.